TheArkive/CallTipsForAll/README.md

                   CTRL+ALT+Space   =   invoke Auto-Complete window manually
 ```

-NOTE: If you selected a Base File in the Settings window, then only SAVED file data is loaded.
+If you selected a Base File in the Settings window, then only SAVED file data is loaded.
 Click on call tips to invoke the CHM and link directly to the corresponding page.

-You can disable double-click to open call tip in Settings window from tray menu.

-Toggle Auto-Complete while typing in the Settings window.

 ### Classes - special note

 The default mode for classes is to show all methods and properties parsed.
 You can selectively hide these methods / properties by adding a `; hide` comment to the end of the line.

-You can reverse this mode by adding a `; show` comment after the brace `{` that starts a class.
+You can reverse this mode by adding a `; show` comment after the first line that starts the class (the opening brace `{` can be on the next line).
 This will hide all elements except those that have a `; show` comment.

-All comments should be on the first line of the element, after a brace `{` if applicable.
+All comments should be on the first line of the element, even if the opening brace `{` is on the next line.

 Example:

 ```
-class myClass { ; show
+; show mode hides all methods properties, except those marked by "; show" class myClass { ; show
     var1 := 1, var2 := 2
     Static var3 := 3, var4 := 4 ; show

     __New() {
+		...
     }
     method1(x,y) { ; show
+		...
     }
+    method2(a,b) ; show
-    method2(a,b) {
+	{
+		...
     }
 }

+; the brace can be on the next line, the "; show" comment should be on the first line of the class class myClass ; show
+{
+	...
+}

+; hide mode is the default, it shows all methods / properties except those marked by "; hide" class myClass
+{
+var1 := 1, var2 := 2
+    Static var3 := 3, var4 := 4 ; hide

+    __New() {

+    }
+    method1(x,y) { ; hide
+		...
+    }
+    method2(a,b) ; show
+	{
+		...
+    }
+}
 ```

-In the above example, only the properties `var3 and var4` will show, and only `method1()` will show.

 ## Current Status
 Auto-Complete v1 is now finished and working.
 It can also be toggled in the Settings gui in the tray icon menu.
 Performance is quite good.